NOAA-EMC/UPP/docs/InputsOutputs.rst

 ITAG
 ----

-The file called :bolditalic:`itag` is a text file that contains the fortran namelist &model_inputs.
+The file called :bolditalic:`itag` is a text file that contains the fortran namelist &model_inputs as well as the 2D decomposition specification in &nampgb.
 It is read in by the :bolditalic:`upp.x` executable from stdin (unit 5) and is generated automatically within the UFS application workflow or stand-alone run script based on user-defined options.
 It should not be necessary to edit this.
-For description purposes, the namelist &model_inputs (:bolditalic:`itag` file) contains 7 lines for FV3:
+For description purposes, the namelist &model_inputs (:bolditalic:`itag` file) contains 7 lines for FV3 and one line for &nampgb:

+&model_inputs
+#. filName: Name of the FV3 (pressure level) output file to be post-processed.

 #.
-Name of the FV3 (pressure level) output file to be post-processed.
+IOFORM: Format of FV3 model output (netcdfpara).

+#. grib: Format of UPP output (grib2)

 #.
-Format of FV3 model output (netcdfpara).
+DateStr: Forecast valid time (not model start time) in YYYY-MM-DD_HH:00:00 format (the forecast time
+   desired to be post-processed).

 #.
-Format of UPP output (GRIB2)

-#.
-Forecast valid time (not model start time) in YYYY-MM-DD_HH:00:00 format (the forecast time desired
-   to be post-processed).

-#.
-Model used (GFS, FV3R - regional FV3 also known as the LAM - Limited Area Model).
+MODELNAME: Model used (GFS, FV3R - regional FV3 also known as the LAM - Limited Area Model).

-#.
-Name of the FV3 (surface) output file to be post-processed.
+#. fileNameFlux: Name of the FV3 (surface) output file to be post-processed.

-#.
-Name of configuration file (postxconfig-NT.txt)
+#. fileNameFlat: Name of configuration file (postxconfig-NT.txt)

+&nampgb
+#. numx: Number of subdomains in the x-direction used for 2D decomposition.

 ------------
 Control File